 Mark Osterfield was appointed Executive Director for the Central School of Ballet in March 2020.
 Mark has spent his career managing leading arts organisations and facilitating change for the public benefit with social, cultural and economic impact.
 He worked on the major refurbishment of Camden’s Swiss Cottage Central Library that was completed in 2003.
 As Executive Director Tate St Ives Mark championed the refurbishment and extension of the iconic gallery, winning Art Fund Museum of the Year 2018 as a result of his leadership.
 Since 2018 he has worked as a consultant and interim Director for a number of visual arts organisations including Spike Island, and Wysing Arts Centre.

 Having studied ballet as a child, including a short stint at the Royal Ballet School, Mark read English at Keble College, Oxford, and then took a second degree in Fine Art at Middlesex University.
-Mark plans to bring this experience to the new role at Central, supporting young people to achieve excellence as dancers, whilst seeking to broaden Central School of Ballet’s reach and engagement with diverse communities, as it moves to its new premises in Southwark on the South Bank.
+Mark plans to bring this experience to the new role at Central, supporting young people to achieve excellence as dancers, whilst seeking to broaden Central School of Ballet’s reach and engagement with diverse communities, from its new premises in Southwark on the South Bank.

 Christopher Marney, Artistic Director